The Thomas-Fermi and the Thomas-Fermi-Dirac Models in Two-Dimension- the Effect of Strong Quantizing Magnetic Field: Electron Exchange Energy for in 2D

 Here to obtain the complete solution, we demand that $\exp(-z)u \longrightarrow 0$ as $z \longrightarrow -\infty$.
 Using the same integrating factor technique, one can solve the equation

 Hence the complete solution is

 Obviously $\omega(z) \longrightarrow 1$ as $z \longrightarrow -\infty$.
 It can further be shown that the boundary condition in $z$-coordinate is given by

-Then we have $B=1/x_s$.
-We have used this value of $B$ in the complete solution as given by eqn.(66).
-The constant $A$ can be obtained numerically, provided the surface value $x_s$ is known.
-Further, the surface value of scaled radius parameter and the constant $A$ can be solved numerically using the expression for total number of electrons, given by
+Hence we get $B_0=1/x_s$.
+This particular value of $B_0$ has been used in the complete solution as given by eqn.(51).
+The constant $A_0$ can be obtained numerically, provided the surface value $x_s$ is known.
+Further, the surface value of scaled radius parameter and the constant $A_0$ can be solved numerically using the expression for total number of electrons, given by

-and eqn.(67).
-In $x$-coordinate eqn.(68) can be expressed as
+and eqn.(52).
+In $x$-coordinate eqn.(53) can be expressed as

-Here we have assumed that the number of electrons within the WS cell is equal to the number of protons within the nucleus situated at the centre of the cell.
-The WS cell is therefore charge neutral.
+In this case we have assumed that the number of electrons within the WS cell is equal to the number of protons within the nucleus situated at the centre of the cell.
+The WS cells are therefore charge neutral.
 As a consequence, the electric field at the surface vanishes exactly.
 We continue the iterative calculation for the particular integral, until the result converges.
-In fig.(2) we have plotted the variation of scaled surface radial parameter with the atomic number $Z$, which is also the number of electrons within the two-dimensional WS cell.
-It is obvious that the scaled parameter monotonically increases with $Z$.
-This type of variation can not be obtained in the case of Thomas-Fermi calculation.
-Therefore as we have noticed in the three-dimensional case, here also the WS cell has finite radius only in Thomas-Fermi-Dirac model.
+In fig.(2) we have plotted the variation of scaled surface radius parameter with the atomic number $Z$, which is also the number of electrons within the two-dimensional WS cell.
+It is obvious that initially for the low values of $Z$, the scaled parameter increases monotonically with $Z$ and finally for large $Z$ it saturates to some constant value.
+This type of variation has not been observed in the case of Thomas-Fermi model in 2D.
+Hence we may conclude that the radius of he charge neutral WS cell is finite in TFD model.